BugSwarm/bugswarm/README.md

 ```
 _Example_:
 ```
-$ ./run_reproduce_pair.sh -r Flipkart/foxtrot -f 433449696 -p 433455764 -t 2
+$ ./run_reproduce_pair.sh -r TechCavern/WaveTact -f 334169735 -p 334184621 -t 2
 ```
-The example above will take the repo-slug "Flipkart/foxtrot" and both failed/passed job id to reproduce through
+The example above will take the repo-slug "TechCavern/WaveTact" and both failed/passed job id to reproduce through
 the Reproducer component of the pipeline.
 We use 2 threads to run the process.
-If successful, we push the Artifact to the DockerHub repository specified
+If successful, we push the Artifact to the temporary
-in the "credentials.py" file and push metadata to the MongoDB.
+DockerHub repository specified as `DOCKER_HUB_REPO` in the `credentials.py` file for attempted caching in the following step described below.

 #### Generate Pair Input